ducksplash/WHIT/README.md

 W.H.I.T is a one-man-band production and as such, probably won't be a finished game in the world for at least a year.

-These videos will serve as a progress meter.

-This is the first, some initial bits and pieces of the first level before any parts of the story have been set up.

-The order of development will always be:
+The order of development will be:
-Environment
-Functionals (useable items, doors, locks, breakables, devices, etc) Narrativities (Phone messages, feedback to player, mission objectives, move story along etc) Sound (Self explanatory)
+Functionals (useable items, doors, locks, breakables, devices, etc) Environments
+Narrativities (Phone messages, feedback to player, mission objectives, move story along etc) Sound (Self explanatory)
 FMV (videos, cut scenes, any events where the player is not in control)